OSGeo/gdal/doc/source/development/rfc/rfc94_field_precision_width_metadata.rst

 Technical details
 -----------------

+The change will be done at the driver metadata level with a couple of flags that report the capabilities.

 The vector drivers will expose a metadata entry to define if the width of the fields includes the decimal separator and/or the sign.

 If the metadata entry is undefined the feature is not supported (there is no client-accessible width or precision constraint for numeric fields).

+The feature will be exposed to the `ogr2ogr` application with a switch to enable/disable the width reduction when converting from a format where width includes the minus sign to a format where it doesn't.
+This is useful when the user knows that the input data are all negative values because in that that case it won't be necessary to add the extra width to store it.

+To clarify, when converting from DBF to SQL:

+"-1.23" for .DBF needs width=5 and precision=2.
+In SQL, it needs precision=3 and scale=2
+"12.34" for DBF needs width=5 and precision=2.
+In SQL, it needs precision=4 and scale=2

+This means that when converting from DBF to SQL we can safely reduce the width by 1 but we cannot safely reduce it by 2 unless we are sure all values are negative.

 Example API: